Ushering in a new era of medical imaging

 Molecular imaging relies on administration of compounds (radiopharmaceuticals) that emit radiation in order to image biological function in vivo.

-These radiopharmaceuticals contain a radioactive isotope, most frequently fluorine-18, that decays and generates radiation detectable by a scanner.
+These radiopharmaceuticals contain a radioactive isotope, most frequently fluorine-18 in the case of PET, that decays and generates radiation detectable by a scanner.

 Our patented fluorine-18 radiolabelling method enables the ultra-efficient production of fluorine-18 containing HetSiFA™ compositions for PET scans.